 The BSL (Scotland) Act 2015 requires public bodies in Scotland, including Local Authorities, regional NHS Boards, Colleges and Universities, to publish plans every six years, i.e., 2018 – 2024, stating how they will promote and support BSL in their area.
 These BSL Authority Plans should consider the needs of local BSL users, and as such there will be variations across Plans.

-You can view BSL Authority Plans here: http://bslscotlandact2015.scot/plans/
+You can view BSL Authority Plans here: https://bslscotlandact2015.scot/plans/

 The BSL Progress Report outlines the work completed on actions laid out in the relevant BSL National Plan, and Scottish Ministers have a duty to publish a Progress Report within the three years after the publication of a BSL National Plan.